GuilhermeGodoi/GuiFlix-Django/Readme.md

 # GuiFlix Django

 [pt-BR]
-Este é um projeto pessoal em Django no qual filmes séries livros podem ser cadastrados em poucos cliques facilitando o acesso e administração do sistema e do banco de dados.
+Este é um projeto pessoal em Django no qual filmes séries livros podem ser cadastrados em um catálogo com poucos cliques, facilitando o acesso e administração do sistema e do banco de dados.
 Ele foi contruido em Python juntamente com o framework Django, usando também HTML, CSS e SQLite.

 [en-US]
 This is a personal project in Django in which films, series and books can be registered in a few clicks, facilitating access and administration of the system and the database.
 It was built in Python along with the Django framework, also using HTML, CSS and SQLite.